timo-reymann/slides-public-money-public-code/index.md

 # The world we are living in

-- is getting more digital every day
+- Is getting more digital every day
-- software is everywhere
+- Software is **everywhere**
-- governments and public institutions use mostly proprietary software or manual processes
+- Governments and public institutions use mostly proprietary software or manual processes
-- effort is duplicated all over the world
+- Effort is duplicated all over the world
-- we pay all of those with our taxes
+- We pay all of those with our taxes

 ---

+# What is Open Source?

+- Software whose source code is publicly available
+- Anyone can view, use, modify, and distribute the software
+- Licensed to ensure freedom and collaboration
+- Examples: Linux, Firefox, LibreOffice, Corona Warn App

+---

-# Why is that an issue?
+# Why does it matter?

-- its not always transparent what money is spent on (e.g. licenses)
+- Its not always transparent what money is spent on (e.g. licenses)
-- much of the used software used is neither secure nor reliable
+- Much of the used software used is neither secure nor reliable
-- every institution has to solve the same problems over and over again
+- Every institution has to solve the same problems over and over again
-- security by obscurity is not a good idea
+- Security by obscurity is not a good idea
+- **Geopolitical pressure through dependencies** on foreign vendors
+- **Vendor lock-in** leads to unpredictable cost changes and loss of control

 ---